 In reviewing year-over-year risk levels in all six industry groups we examined looking out 12 months and over the next decade, our respondents are apparently more comfortable with the risk landscape near term as the pandemic transitions to an endemic state.
 But they are casting a wary eye toward the prospect of increasingly complex and competitive markets as the disruptive 2020s unfold.

 - Manufacturing & Distribution Industry

 - Private Equity-Owned Companies Perspectives on Top Risks for 2021 and 2031

 - PE-Owned Firms' Perspectives on Top Risks for 2022 and 2031

 - Asset Management Services

-An interesting aspect of our annual study is the differing points of view among the participating executives and directors regarding the magnitude and severity of risks the disparity noted in our results suggests the need for dialogue at the highest levels of an organisation to ensure that everyone is one the same page about the most important risks that should command the organisation’s focus and resources.
+An interesting aspect of our annual study is the differing points of view among the participating executives and directors regarding the magnitude and severity of risks the disparity noted in our results suggests the need for dialogue at the highest levels of an organization to ensure that everyone is one the same page about the most important risks that should command the organization’s focus and resources.